Sunday, August 24, 2014

 1936 Goudey Big League Gum, Oral Hildebrand

-If the concept of this "flip to play" game sounds familiar, it might be because Goudey repurposed this concept on a larger scale for their 1936 Big League Gum baseball set.
 While scarce, they're much easier to find today than Varsity Football.
 Read my profile of Goudey's 1930s Customer Loyalty Programs for a deeper look at how their sets fit together.

-Value: Haven't put my hands on a #5 type, but eBay singles open at $20-50 for Buy-It-Now.
-That BIN price feels high, considering a complete 24-card, mid-to-nice condition set auctioned for $200 in 2013 and another near-set (21/24) also finished at $200 in 2012.
-I suspect auctioned singles would finish at $10-20.
+Value: Many singles on eBay open at $50 BIN, a high price considering the set's lack of real players.
+A complete 24-card, mid-to-nice condition set auctioned for $200 in 2013 and another near-set (21/24) also finished at $200 in 2012.
+I suspect cards will move faster at $15-20.

 2012 Sporting Life Varsity Football Game #9, Jim Thorpe

-Fakes / reprints: The modern-retro Sporting Life company published this Varsity Football homage in 2012, adding player portraits to an otherwise similar layout.
 As with other Sporting Life sets, modern collectors should not mistake them for 1930s originals.
 (I don't expect the original Varsity Football cards were reprinted, given their lack of name players.)

 Friday, August 15, 2014